-S-video TV-out - A connector used to attach a TV or digital audio device to the computer system board - The main circuit board in your computer.
-Also known as the motherboard.
+S-video TV-out - A connector used to attach a TV or digital audio device to the computer.

 SXGA - super-extended graphics array - A video standard for video cards and controllers that supports resolutions up to 1280 x 1024.

 SXGA+ - super-extended graphics array plus - A video standard for video cards and controllers that supports resolutions up to 1400 x 1050.